InDesign Really Slow? Here’s how to fix it

 • Now change the option to your wish either to High-Quality Display or Fast Display.

-Shortcut Keys to adjust the Display Performance:
+Shortcut Keys to Adjust the Display Performance:

 • Fast Display: Ctrl+Alt+Shift+Z